 Understand Educators’ Version of the Digital Divide

 Interestingly, teachers in lower-income schools face a digital divide of their own that can have ripple effects on the quality of students’ education.
 These educators often report they do not have adequate skills or training to integrate technology into their lessons.
-Further, it’s tough to get support from their schools when administrators are focused on the “survival” aspects of getting through the school day — keeping students safe and ensuring attendance and graduation rates are high.
-Digital literacy isn’t a priority for every school, particularly when funding is low.

 If you’re in this boat, you can leverage free, supplemental training resources from edtech vendors like LanSchool.
 Subscribe to newsletters like eSchool News and EdWeek’s Teacher Update.
 Follow Pinterest boards that provide inspiration and tips on developing digital literacy skills – check out this board we created as a starting point.
 If students have access to devices in the classroom (even if the quantity is limited), you can also utilize free curriculum resources, like CK12, which curates science and math content.